 11. FAQ pruning audit

 Below is my current FAQ section.
 For each Q: (a) is this Q ever asked, (b) is the A current, (c) is it answering the right question.
-Cut anything that no one asks and rewrite answers that have aged.
+Cut anything no one asks and rewrite answers that have aged.

-12. Search-intent FAQ for SEO
+12. Search-intent FAQ for AI answers and SEO

-For {product / category}, generate 10 FAQ entries that match what people actually Google.
+For [product / category], generate 10 FAQ entries that match what people actually search and ask AI assistants.
 Use real long-tail queries.
-Each answer ≤80 words, with a clear definition first then specifics.
-Mark which qualify for FAQ schema.
+Each answer <= 80 words: a clear one-sentence definition first, then specifics.
+Front-load the answer so an AI assistant can quote it verbatim.

 Common mistakes

-- Made-up questions nobody actually asks, while the real top-5 tickets repeat daily
+- Made-up questions nobody actually asks, while the real top-5 tickets repeat daily.

-- Answers that recite the marketing page in slightly different words
+- Answers that recite the marketing page in slightly different words.

-- One generic FAQ across all variants instead of size-specific or region-specific entries
+- One generic FAQ across all variants instead of size-specific or region-specific entries.

 Related